tyntec/api-collection/conversations/v3/README.md

 Whatsapp reworked their template categories to only three choices: MARKETING, PROMOTION and OTP.

-The old categories are deprecated and will be translated to one of the new ones on submission.
+The old categories are deprecated and will be removed in one of the next releases.

 ## 3.7